jccuevasb/julia_functions/README.md

 # julia_functions
-Most used julia functions in my data analysis
+Most used julia functions in time series and spectral analysis